 Aldeburgh Music Creative Campus Photographs

 Materials used throughout the scheme were salvaged and recycled wherever possible, both to maintain the sense of history within the building and to reduce the embodied energy of the project.
-Agricultural roofing sheet and manmade slates (laid upside down to avoid an over polished finish) are used for economy but also to maintain a simple, unadorned aesthetic.
-Daylight is maximised throughout the scheme to maintain contact with the outside world during rehearsal and to reduce energy costs.
-Dual lighting systems (for rehearsal and performance) are incorporated to minimise energy usage.
+Agricultural roofing sheets and manmade slates (laid upside down to avoid an over polished finish) are used for economy but also to maintain a simple, unadorned aesthetic.
+Daylight is maximized throughout the scheme to maintain contact with the outside world during rehearsal and to reduce energy costs.
+Dual lighting systems (for rehearsal and performance) are incorporated to minimize energy usage.

 The technical challenges of the project were considerable: an acoustic specification to recording standards required sophisticated double skin isolation and very heavy roof construction, extremely quiet ventilation systems and specialized glazing; the rehearsal and performance use of the two principal spaces required a variable acoustic, achieved with large retractable drapes and banners along with angled walls and perforated timber bass absorbency panels; a sophisticated technical infrastructure allows music, opera, video, and crossover work to be developed and performed; the risk of flooding due to high tides required the use of waterproof concrete substructure and robust finishes at ground floor level.